PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 backbone and detector decode.
 The managed reason is now `qdq_rounding_outliers_amplified_by_detector_decode`; each model retains its previous normalized failure-signature hash.

+The two DEIM variants are treated as accepted successes by explicit user direction despite the normal metric-threshold judgement remaining false.
+Before the first decoder TopK, the small fp16 variant differs by normal fp16 backbone increments while the larger variant's score head is within `max_abs=0.000110626220703125`.
+Near-tied score ordering then changes TopK indices by as much as `1909` and `4205`, respectively.
+Query gathering and the final postprocessor TopK amplify this discontinuity to final label maxima of `27.0` and `20.0`.
+Both baseline entries record `user_approved_topk_index_instability_from_near_tied_scores`; no model-name lowering rule, global tolerance relaxation, or forced index ordering was added.
+The next cause-unclassified
+models are `model_70_2023_0220_32_2_1_grid_sample_bilinear_sim.onnx` and `model_grid_sample.onnx`.

+Those GridSample siblings remain normal threshold failures.
+Their upstream feature tensors agree to roughly `1e-4`, and the generated grid agrees except for sparse coordinates (`max_abs=0.010283231735229492`).
+With `align_corners=1` and zero padding, those coordinates cross the discontinuous inside/outside boundary and the three GridSample outputs amplify the difference before decoding.
+The final no-skip metrics are `max_abs=0.296916950494051`, `rmse=0.007787096662049418`, cosine `0.9998945091127481` for `model_70`, and `max_abs=0.2830471396446228`, `rmse=0.0074818409992842005`, cosine `0.9999115783578202` for `model_grid_sample`.
+Both now use the normalized reason `grid_coordinate_rounding_amplified_at_zero_padding_boundary` while retaining their previous failure-signature hashes.

 Validation completed in the core `uv` environment, with one pytest process and no parallel workers: